 This two-year Master's Programme in Wind Power Project Management at one of the world's top-ranked universities combines management and technology as well as natural and social sciences.
 It prepares you for a promising career in the global wind power industry.
-Wind power development is rapidly increasing around the world seeking to meet renewable energy needs as well as achieving future low-carbon economy and environmental goals.
-There is a strong demand for qualified professionals to lead interdisciplinary wind power projects.
+Wind power is developing rapidly around the world seeking to meet energy needs as well as to achieve low-carbon economic and environmental goals.
+There is a strong demand for highly qualified professionals with different backgrounds to lead interdisciplinary wind power projects.

 Why this programme?

-This two-year Master's Programme in Wind Power Project Management emphasises application of knowledge through frequent guest lectures provided by industry and academic experts, using state of the art simulation and planning methods as well as site visits to wind farms and wind turbines.
+This two-year Master's Programme in Wind Power Project Management emphasises the application of knowledge through frequent guest lectures provided by industry and academic experts, using state-of-the-art simulation and planning methods as well as site visits to wind farms and wind turbines.

-Critical thinking as well as oral and written communication skills are equally crucial elements of professional competence and are therefore, integral parts of your curriculum.
+Critical thinking as well as oral and written communication skills are equally crucial elements of professional competence and areintegral components of your curriculum.
 You will develop and practice these skills throughout the programme and they will be put to good use in your thesis work where you will conduct independent research.

-You will meet industry representatives, researchers and experts from various academic fields essential to wind power development.
-This enables you to establish relations with potential future employers and build a broad network of contacts for your future career development.
+You will meet industry representatives, researchers, and experts from various academic fields essential to wind power development.
+This enables you to establish relationships with potential future employers and build a broad network of contacts for later career development.